 The Pleasure Craft Operator Card

-a safety course.
+In 1999 the Canadian government enacted legislation that required all operators of motorized watercraft to prove competency in boat operation by taking and passing a safety course.
 The legislation was phased in, in three stages, over a 10-year period.

 Get the Pleasure Craft Operator Card

 If you were born after April 1, 1983 you need the operator's card now.

 If you operate a powered vessel under 4 meters long, including personal watercraft, you need the operator's card now.

 All other watercraft operators will need the operator's card by September 15, 2009

 The first stage required that anyone born after April 1, 1983, would need to pass a course and obtain their Pleasure Craft Operator card by September 15, 1999 before they could operate a motorized watercraft.
 The second phase dictated that anyone operating a motorized vessel under 4 meters in length (roughly 13-feet), including personal watercraft, would have to have the card by September 15, 2002.
 The final phase of the program requires all operators, regardless of age or the size of boat, to have a card by September 15, 2009.

 If you took a safety course prior to April 1, 1999, the certificate you obtained is a valid proof of operator competency, however, the certificate must clearly show that the course was taken in Canada before April 1, 1999.